meremST/uart_rpmsg_bus/README.md

 ```
 ## How to probe a device
 to be probbed the device must be declared in the device tree:
+the example bellow show how it can be declared for a STM32MP1-dk2 board.
+This declaration will enable the serial device present on the Arduino pins.
 ```
 /* Uart test */
 &uart7 {